 Graph: Financing by Sustainable Development Report 2019

 India is no exception.
-India woes are amplified due to its low tax revenues as percentage of GDP.
-India has one of the lowest tax revenues as a percent of GDP in the world far lower than the global average of 14.9% 2018, World Bank.
-Refer Fig A. Interest payments alone in India account for 23% of general government revenues, the highest burden among baa peers, a and inability to widen the tax base or tax revenues weighs hugely in India’s ability to manage debt going forward.
+India’s woes are amplified due to its low tax revenues as percentage of GDP.
+India has one of the lowest tax revenues as a percent of GDP in the world far lower than the global average of 14.9 percent in 2018, World Bank.
+Refer Fig A. Interest payments alone in India account for 23 percent of general government revenues, the highest burden among Baa peers and inability to widen the tax base or tax revenues weighs hugely in India’s ability to manage debt in future.
 Tax avoidance has been one of the most prolific crimes in India.
 In a country of 1.3 billion people, only 57.8 million people filed for tax.
-Only 8600 Indians registered salaries above INR 5 Cr/ ~$6,62,251.7 and 2200 above INR 1Cr/~$1,32,450.33 and yet 1 per cent of the Indians own about 45% of total wealth in India.
+Only 8600 Indians registered salaries above INR 5 Cr/ ~$6,62,251.7 and 2200 above INR 1Cr/~$1,32,450.33 and yet 1 percent of the Indians own about 45 percent of total wealth in India.
 This is a stark contrast to figures mentioned in the Credit Suisse Global Wealth Report 2019.
-In 2019, there were 759 millionaires in India and 4460 individuals above $100M.
-Further, between 2018 and 2022, India is estimated to produce 70 new millionaires every day.
-2 Although the Gini coefficient, an excellent measure to map inequalities in the system, has come down by 6.8 per cent over the last ten years years1, the top 10 per cent of Indian population hold 77 per cent of the total national wealth.
+In 2019, there were 759 millionaires in India and 4460 individuals above $100 million.
+Further, between 2018 and 2022 .

+India produced ~ 70 new millionaires every day.
+2 Although the Gini coefficient, an excellent measure to map inequalities in the system, has come down by 6.8 percent over the last ten years 1, the top 10 percent of Indian population hold 77 percent of the total national wealth.
 2 This wealth doesn’t capture the entirety of black money prevailing within the Indian system.
 The reliability of Gini Coefficient for India is a problem as various sources differ.
 Read Gini Coefficient section.
 Despite rampant tax evasion within the system, the Indian government has not increased marginal tax rates for rich and ultra-rich.
-In India the top tax rate of 30 per cent starts at an income above INR 15,00,000/ $19867.5, considered average starting salary from a tier 1 business schools in India.
-Lack of higher marginal tax rates across a wider section of high-income individuals and inability to systematically weed out tax evasion are some of the most significant enablers of prevailing income inequalities within the system.
-Based on wide research, direct taxation is by far a better way of promoting equitable growth within the society.
+In India the top tax rate of 30 percent starts at an income above INR 15,00,000/ $19867.5, considered average starting salary from a tier 1 business schools in India.
+Lack of higher marginal tax rates across a wider section of high-income individuals and inability to systematically weed out tax evasion are some of the most significant enablers of prevailing income inequalities within the system and a bottleneck for implementing projects in critical areas of sustainable development.
+Furthermore, an IMF study found a gap of $2.3 trillion by 2030 based on annual funding needs of 155 developing countries in five areas i.e. education, health, roads, electricity, water and sanitation. c Based on wide research, direct taxation is by far a better way of promoting equitable growth within the society.
 This is one of the thorniest issues in American politics.
 Most of the advanced countries in Europe employ high tax rates to tax the rich apart from wealth and estate planning tax.
-Increasing corporate tax rate to 30 per cent from 25 per cent is another tool with the Indian government to increase its revenue coffers.
+Increasing corporate tax rate to 30 percent from 25 percent is another tool with the Indian government to increase its revenue coffers.
 In recent years, recurrent taxes on property, taxes on net wealth, inheritance and gift tax are effective tools employed for managing equitable social public good in various economies.
 INR= Indian Rupees